 The “What Ifs” are the most challenging group.
 They will crave and absorb all the same information as the other three combined but then their imagination will take over as they explore possibilities you may not have considered or planned for.

-Be sure to offer lots of options, in terms of product, color, warranty, add-ons, etc. and be exceptionally well informed of all the details.
+Be sure to offer lots of options, in terms of product, color, limited warranty, add-ons, etc. and be exceptionally well informed of all the details.
 They will wonder “what if a hurricane hits and I’m ten years into this warranty instead of that one?” or “what if I get a white roof and the algae-resistant granules don’t work as advertised?”
 They anticipate, imagine and hypothesize, so be prepared.

 According to sales managers and trainers in a variety of industries worldwide, the most successful salespeople: